Home

 My teaching goal is to guide students of different learning styles, backgrounds, and interests to gain insights into literary and cultural discussions and to encourage them to find ways they can actively contribute to them.

-In my roles as English and writing instructor and Co-director of the Brandeis University Writing Center, I am committed to aiding students with diverse backgrounds in developing writing, argumentation, and research skills that they can apply to their academic and professional lives.
+In present and previous roles, as Writing Center Co-director, and Literature, English as a Learned Language, and English Composition instructor, I have demonstrated my commitment to aiding students of diverse backgrounds in developing writing, argumentation, and research skills that they can apply to their academic and professional lives.